 I have barely dipped my toe into affiliate marketing, therefore the income is hardly worth sharing.
-I bring it up though because it has so much potential, and I plan to grow this income stream this year.
+I bring it up though because it has so much potential as work for full-time RVing, and I plan to grow this income stream this year.

 Pros: Even though it’s small, seeing some money come in is exciting!
 The potential is huge.
 And if you align with products and services that solve problems for the people, you’ll increase credibility and brand loyalty.

 Cons: Not a lot of cons other than choosing good affiliates, learning how to do it, and marketing it well.
 Also be careful not to slap any old product on your website, or push it onto your readers–you’ll lose credibility and potential subscribers.

 Full-Time RVing Job #6A: Creating and selling my own digital products